Complementary assets

-Complementarity assets is defined as “the total economic value added by combining certain complementary factors in a production system, exceeding the value that would be generated by applying these production factors in isolation.”
+Complementary assets are assets that when owned together increase the value of the combined assets.
+It is defined as “the total economic value added by combining certain complementary factors in a production system, exceeding the value that would be generated by applying these production factors in isolation.”
 Thus two assets are said to be complements when investment in one asset increases the marginal return on the other.
 On the contrary, assets are substitutes when investment in one does not affect the marginal return of the other.